-Section 4 of Article VI of the Constitution of the State of Florida provides that no person convicted of a felony, or adjudicated in this state to be mentally incompetent, shall be qualified to vote or hold office until restoration of civil rights or removal of disability.
+Article VI, Section 4 of the Florida Constitution provides that no person convicted of a felony, or adjudicated in this state to be mentally incompetent, shall be qualified to vote or hold a public office until restoration of civil rights or removal of disability.
 This restriction is also codified in Section 97.041(2)(b), Florida Statutes.